Please wait while the page is loading...

 Leading national law firm Mills Oakley in 2019 launched an IP practice in Melbourne with the hire of Steven Wulff, who specializes in strategic IP protection and counseling startups and tech firms.
 Wulff has since left the firm to launch his own boutique, but he leaves behind a strong IP practice covering a wide range of issues with focus on patents, copyright, trademarks, breach of confidence, Australian Consumer Law issues and IP licensing.
 In particular, the firm delivers services in trademark filing, brand protection and portfolio management; patent, trademark, copyright and trade secret litigation; oppositions and hearings; IP commercialization, licensing and acquisition/disposal, among others.
 Lisa Egan, who has specialized in IP law for more than 20 years, has joined the firm in Melbourne as a partner.

 Sydney-based multinational professional services firm MinterEllison positions itself at the conjunction of legal services and technology.
 Leading IP specialists include senior consulting lawyer Maria Ho and partner Lisa Jarrett.
-Andrew Cunningham, the firm’s Sydney-based managing partner for consulting solutions and innovation, has spent more than 30 years with the firm and is now tasked with using “innovation to transform the client experience.”
-As innovation leader, Cunningham is developing and implementing strategy to “achieve the firm’s vision to be recognized by our clients as the firm which provides the most innovative solutions.”
+Andrew Cunningham, the firm’s Sydney-based managing partner for consulting solutions and innovation, is now retired after more than 30 years with the firm.

 Pizzeys, part of the IPH Limited group, operates in Australia, New Zealand and Singapore.
 Several of its attorneys boast of multi-jurisdictional qualifications and expertise as well as years of experience working at IP Australia, the Australian Patent and Trade Mark Office – either in executive positions or as patent examiners.
 One of them is principal Lars Koch in Canberra, who has experience as deputy commissioner of patents at the Australian Patent Office, as well as Supervising Examiner of Patents and Director of Patent Training at the office.